unisonweb/oldblog/_posts/2016-05-18-standards.markdown

 ---
 layout: post
 categories: [musings]
-title: The trouble with standards
+title: The trouble with adoption of standards
 post_author: Paul Chiusano
 ---